Approximate and Weighted Data Reconstruction Attack in Federated Learning: Approximate and Weighted Attack in Data Reconstruction

-\textbf{Enhancing the weights of layers with larger errors.} Adding linearly increasing weights determined by \eqref{eq_q_max_3kinds} to the loss function \eqref{eq_weighted_loss} may overly emphasize the importance of some layers in the neural network and lead to a biased reconstruction.
-To strike a balance between adding linearly increasing weights and avoiding biased reconstructions, we propose to modify the weights of layers with larger errors by exploiting the statistical information including the {mean $\mu(\cdot)$ and the variance $\sigma^2(\cdot)$} of the layer-wise model updates $\{\Delta\theta_t^{(l)}\}_{l=1}^L$ in \eqref{eq_delta_theta_L_layers}.
-The procedure of our enhancing method is elaborated below.
+\textbf{Enhancing the weights of layers with larger errors.} Applying the linearly increasing weights determined by \eqref{eq_q_max_3kinds} in the loss function \eqref{eq_weighted_loss} may overemphasize certain layers and lead to biased reconstructions.
+To balance the benefits of linearly increasing weights against this risk, we modify the weights of layers with larger errors by exploiting statistical information, namely the mean $\mu(\cdot)$ and variance $\sigma^2(\cdot)$ of the layer-wise model updates.
+The enhancement procedure is described below.